Distribution of Programmed TE & TAP Funds by Category

 Jefferson City, MO 65109

-- TE program structure: The majority of projects will go through a competitive selection process.
+- TA program structure: The majority of projects will go through a competitive selection process.
 TAP funds are administered by MoDOT.

 - Who is eligible to apply: Local government or public agency.